-All employees who might be at risk of occupational exposure to bloodborne pathogens are required by the OSHA 29 CFR 1020.1030 standard to undertake training and receive a bloodborne pathogen certificate.
+All employees who might be at risk of occupational exposure to bloodborne pathogens are required by the OSHA 29 CFR 1020.1030 standard to undertake training and receive a bloodborne pathogen certification.
 There are many different ways to get this training, a popular method is via a bloodborne pathogen training video.

 The OSHA BBP standard outlines what must be covered in the training in order to achieve bloodborne pathogen certification status.